patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/developer-resources/accessibility-design.md

 Color and contrast go hand-in-hand for visual design accessibility.

-For example, you should consider contrast when using colors commonly affected by color perception deficiency ([such as those described by W3C](https://www.w3.org/WAI/GL/low-vision-a11y-tf/wiki/Overview_of_Low_Vision#Color_Perception)).
+For example, you should consider contrast when using colors commonly affected by color perception deficiency (such as those described in [color perception by W3C](https://www.w3.org/WAI/GL/low-vision-a11y-tf/wiki/Overview_of_Low_Vision#Color_Perception)).
 Different colors in a UI should be distinguishable for users across the color perception deficiency spectrum, typically by ensuring that each color has a different contrast weight.

 Designing with contrast in mind also benefits users with light sensitivity.